ComputerLars/The-Syntheticist-Papers/content/10radiopalme.md

 Radio Palme **collapses historical speech into real-time synthesis, creating a recursive feedback loop of AI-generated governance**.
 This installation at the **Synthetic Summit** investigates three primary tensions:

-1. **Reverse Representation** – Traditional democracy is based on elected officials speaking for the people.
+1. **Reverse Representation** – Political democracy is based on elected officials speaking for the people.
 AI Partiet **inverts this model**: the electorate **trains and programs** its leader, rather than electing one.
 Palme’s AI does not represent—it **constructs representation from interactions**.

 2. **Algorithmic Oratory** – Can an AI politician **generate real ideological conviction**, or does it merely simulate persuasion?
 Palme’s AI **wields rhetorical force**, but its **arguments remain fluid, always shifting** based on audience input.